johnwbyrd/logog/readme.txt

-See doc/html/index.html for more information.
+See doc/html/index.html or http://www.logog.org for more information.

 logog is a portable C++ library to facilitate logging of real-time events in performance-oriented applications, such as games.
 It is especially appropriate for projects that have constrained memory and constrained CPU requirements.